Prepare for Breastfeeding

 Things that you should not do when preparing for breastfeeding

-1. Don’t toughen your nipples.
-Your nipples need to be supple for breastfeeding, toughening them will just cause them to crack.
-Wash your nipples with only water…no soap is needed.
+1. Do not toughen your nipples.
+Your nipples need to be supple for breastfeeding, toughening them will cause them to crack.
+Wash your nipples with water alone, no soap is necessary.

-2. Don’t listen to different opinions on what you should do.
-Read uncovered breastfeeding myths.
+2. Don’t listen to just anyone's opinion on what you should do.
+Uncover the infamous breastfeeding myths.

-3. Don’t keep formula nearby.
-Your breasts need stimulation and giving baby a bottle will mean less breast milk production.
+3. Do not keep formula nearby.
+Your breasts need stimulation and giving your baby a bottle will cause you to produce less milk.

 I'm a month away from having my third child.
 I've breastfed the first two.
 I'm a working mom, so I also pumped.